duereg/hugo-site/content/beginners-guide/02-equipment.md

 There are several companies where you can buy sticks from.
 You can (if you're crafty) make your own.
 However, if you want a consistent, reliable stick, purchasing sticks is definitely the way to go.

 ![Underwater Hockey Sticks](/beginners-guide/sticks.webp)

+## Puck

+About 1.3 kg (~3 lb), ~80 mm across and ~30 mm tall, bright coating so you can see it on the bottom.
+Top and bottom often have plastic or metal sliders.
+Heavier than it looks until you get used to it.

+## Goals

+3 m troughs on the bottom against each end wall.
+About 180 mm high at the back, about 120 mm deep front to back.
+A goal counts when the puck fully enters that volume and touches the back or bottom of the trough.
+Diagrams: [Scoring a Goal]({{< ref "09-scoring.md" >}}).

+More gear detail: [Atlantis — Gear / Setup](https://wiki.atlantissports.org/game/gear-setup).
+Court and rules: [CMAS Vol. 1](https://www.cmas.org/document?sessionId=&fileId=5288&language=1), [Vol. 2](https://www.cmas.org/document?sessionId=&fileId=5287&language=1).